github/docs/CONTRIBUTING.md

 ## Working in the github/docs repository
 Here's some information that might be helpful while working on a Docs PR:

+- [Development](/contributing/development.md) - This short guide describes how to get this app running on your local machine.

 - [Content markup reference](/contributing/content-markup-reference.md) - All of our content is written in GitHub-flavored Markdown, with some additional enhancements.

 - [Content style guide for GitHub Docs](/contributing/content-style-guide.md) - This guide covers GitHub-specific information about how we style our content and images.
 It also links to the resources we use for general style guidelines.